 Pedal cars of the 1920s and 1930s are a big part of our history.
 They have moved from sidewalks into our living rooms for decorating, displays etc. They are nice to admire under the Christmas tree, in the dining room or in the hall.
 Wherever you place your pedal car, it will always attract the attention of others and become a focal point of conversation.
 Nowadays a lot of classic pedal cars are re-produced.

-If you want to know more about your car or want to find out its value, visit pedalcar.com for more info.
+If you want to identify and want to know more about your car or want to find out its value, visit pedalcar.com for more info.

 What's it worth?
 Take a look at this Pedal Car price guide: sold listings for a value indication.